gmauleon/alertmanager-zabbix-provisioner/README.md

 Ultimately, this will be replaced by the rules API endpoint, see https://github.com/prometheus/prometheus/pull/2600

 Since host groups and hosts are declared in the provisionner configuration, there will not be deleted automatically (since I don't have any state saved anywhere).
-So youll have to delete those by hands in Zabbix if you remove some
+So you'll have to delete those by hands in Zabbix if you remove some